mrdotx/cinfo/README.md

 ## Manual

-You can view the manual by running `man cinfo`, or `man cinfo.1`.
-If you've already ran `make clean install`.
+You can view the manual by running `man cinfo` or `man cinfo.1`, if you've already ran `make clean install`.